badd-labs/badd-labs/labs/B5/README.md

 }
 ```

 Exercise 5.
-Mitigation 1 of Reentrancy Attack in Exercise 4
+Mitigating Reentrancy Attack in Exercise 4: Design 1
 ---

-- Design and implement a defense against reentrancy attacks to fix the bugs in the `EtherBankPeggedToken` contract in Exercise 4.
+- Design and implement a defense against reentrancy attacks to fix the bugs in the `TokenMint2Ether` contract in Exercise 4.
-    - In this exercise, you should change **only** the code in the `burn()` function in Contract `EtherBankPeggedToken`.
+    - In this exercise, you should change **only** the code in the `burn2Ether()` function in Contract `TokenMint2Ether`.
-    - You can add new functions or modifiers but cannot change code in the existing functions other than `burn()`.
+    - You can add new functions or modifiers but cannot change code in the existing functions other than `burn2Ether()`.

 Exercise 6.
-Mitigation 1 of Reentrancy Attack in Exercise 4
+Mitigating Reentrancy Attack in Exercise 4: Design 2
 ---

-- Design and implement a defense against reentrancy attacks to fix the bugs in the `EtherBankPeggedToken` contract in Exercise 4.
+- Design and implement a defense against reentrancy attacks to fix the bugs in the `TokenMint2Ether` contract in Exercise 4.
-    - In this exercise, you should change **only** the code in the `transferFrom()` function in Contract `EtherBankPeggedToken`.
+    - In this exercise, you can change any code in Contract `TokenMint2Ether` **except for the `burn2Ether()` function**.
     - You can add new functions or modifiers but cannot change code in the existing functions other than `transferFrom()`.

 ## Deliverable